-The CNRC, at its meeting held in February 2019, reviewed and recommended for the Boards' consideration and approval, the proposed remunerations of the Group CEO and Executive Director in respect of financial year 2018 performance.
+The CNRC, at its meeting held in February 2021, reviewed and recommended for the Boards' consideration and approval, the proposed remunerations of the Group CEO and Executive Director in respect of financial year 2020 performance.
+Their proposed remunerations remain unchanged from the previous year given the challenging time due to the COVID-19 pandemic.

-Under the current remuneration policy, the remuneration payable to the Non-Executive Directors of the Company comprises Directors' fees, fixed allowances and meeting attendance allowances ("Proposed Remuneration").
+Under the current remuneration policy, the remuneration payable to the Non-Executive Directors of the Company comprises Directors' fees, fixed allowances and meeting attendance allowances ("Remuneration").
 The other benefits accorded to the Chairman of the Board are company car and driver, which were also provided to him in the previous year.

-The CNRC, at its meeting held in February 2019, reviewed and recommended the Proposed Remuneration payable to the Non-Executive Directors for the period from 20 June 2019 until the next AGM of the Company to be held in 2020, in accordance with the remuneration structure as set out below:
+The CNRC, at its meeting held in February 2021, reviewed and recommended the Remuneration payable to the Non-Executive Directors for the period from the forthcoming 2021 AGM until the conclusion of the next AGM of the Company to be held in 2022, in accordance with the remuneration structure as set out below:

-Chairman of the Board Chairman of Audit Committee Chairman of other Board Committees Other Non- Executive Directors Directors' Fees (payable on monthly basis) RM200,000 per annum RM80,000 per annum RM80,000 per annum RM80,000 per annum Fixed Allowance (payable on quarterly basis) RM100,000 per annum RM55,000 per annum RM6,000 per annum - Meeting Allowance for attendance of Board and Board Committee Meetings, and general meetings (payable after each meeting) RM2,000 per meeting RM2,000 per meeting RM2,000 per meeting RM2,000 per meeting Other Benefits Company car and driver - - -
+Chairman of the Board Chairman of Audit Committee Chairman of other Board Committees Other Non- Executive Directors Directors' Fees (payable on monthly basis) RM200,000 per annum RM80,000 per annum RM80,000 per annum RM80,000 per annum Fixed Allowance (payable on quarterly basis) RM60,000 per annum RM40,000 per annum RM6,000 per annum - Meeting Allowance for attendance of Board and Board Committee Meetings, and general meetings (payable after each meeting) RM1,000 per meeting RM1,000 per meeting RM1,000 per meeting RM1,000 per meeting Other Benefits Company car and driver - - -